 The demand for STEAM toys is being driven by the rise of informal and at-home learning experiences, where parents are seeking educational alternatives outside of traditional school curriculums.
 While many schools lack funding or infrastructure to support coding and robotics programs, parents are turning to subscription-based STEAM toy kits, after-school coding programs, and digital learning platforms to introduce children to these skills at an early age.

-Platforms like Osmo, Kano, and Sphero have made coding and robotics more accessible by offering tablet-based coding games and beginner-friendly robotics kits that don’t require formal classroom instruction.
+Platforms like Osmo, Kano, and Sphero have made coding and robotics more accessible by offering tablet-based coding games and beginner-friendly robotics kits that do not require formal classroom instruction.
 Meanwhile, interactive science kits that allow kids to conduct simple chemistry experiments or build working circuits have gained popularity as hands-on learning tools.

 How SMBs Can Capitalize on This Trend